-Our policy on racist incidents is set out separately and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
+Our policy on racist incidents is set out separately (in the 'Anti-Bullying Policy') and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
 We keep a record of racist incidents and provide them to Ofsted on request.